awslabs/assisted-log-enabler-for-aws/README.md

 * A Lifecycle Policy is created for the bucket, with the following parameters:
    * Converts files to Intelligent-Tiering storage after 90 days
    * Deletes files after 365 days
 * Block Public Access is explicitly set to On for the S3 bucket created.
+(Single Account only as of this release)
 * VPCs are checked to see if flow logs are turned on or off.
 * For VPCs that do not have flow logs turned on, VPC Flow Logging is turned on, and sent to the bucket created.
    * Amazon VPC Flow Logs version 2, 3, 4, and 5 fields are all enabled.
 * AWS CloudTrail service is checked to see there is at least one CloudTrail configured.
+(Single Account only as of this release)
 * If no trail is configured, one is created and configured to log to the bucket created.
+(Single Account only as of this release)
 * If EKS Clusters exist, audit & authenticator logs are turned on.
+(Single Account only as of this release)

 ### Running the Code